Building without a map is a bold art form.

 What might you regret not doing?

 When exploring the unknown for the first time, be clever, collaborative, and patient.
 Also, remember that winners quit all the time.
-They simply quit the right things at the right time, so get passionate without falling in love with impossible.
-To do so, ask for help.
+They simply quit the right things at the right time.
+So, get passionate without falling in love with impossible and don’t be afraid to ask for help.
 There’s much to learn from heroes, mentors, and those you seek to serve.
-Success and failure leaves clues, so speed up progress and avoid pitfalls by leaning into the tribes you trust.
+Success and failure leave clues, so speed up progress and avoid pitfalls by leaning into tribes you trust.

-When you’ve built without a map for a long time, the highs and lows strengthen decision making, while also making the unknown less intimidating.
-Experienced way finders gather feedback faster, measure the right metrics, and appreciate the hardships without allowing pride from the past to be misleading.
+When you’ve built without a map, the highs and lows strengthen decision-making.
+Practice also makes the unknown less intimidating.
+Experienced wayfinders gather feedback faster, measure the right metrics, and appreciate the hardships without allowing pride from the past to mislead them.

-We know how rewarding it can be to build an event, business, or relationship you’re proud of.
-To dance toward the unknown, be thoughtful with early moves, but don’t get paralyzed by perfection.
+To dance toward the unknown, be thoughtful with early moves but don’t get paralyzed by perfection.
 Sustain growth with sequenced storytelling.
-Be urgent, but not frantic by activating trust channels that stimulate accountability.
+Be urgent but not frantic by activating trust channels that stimulate accountability.
 Welcome feedback like a scientist, listen with concentration, and savor metrics beyond the money.